census-instrumentation/opencensus-website/content/quickstart/python/tracing.md

 When creating a new span with `tracer.span("spanName")`, the package first checks if a parent Span already exists in the current thread local storage/context.
 If it exists, a child span is created.
 Otherwise, a newly created span is inserted in to the thread local storage/context to become the parent Span.

-## Exporting traces to Stackdriver
+## Exporting traces to Zipkin

 <a name="import-exporting-packages"></a>
 ### Import Packages
-To turn on Stackdriver Tracing, we’ll need to import the Stackdriver exporter from `opencensus.trace.exporters`
+To turn on Zipkin tracing, we’ll need to import the Zipkin exporter from `opencensus.trace.exporters`

 {{<tabs Snippet All>}}
 {{<highlight python>}}
-from opencensus.trace.exporters import stackdriver_exporter
-from opencensus.trace.exporters.transports.background_thread import BackgroundThreadTransport from opencensus.trace.samplers import always_on
+from opencensus.trace.exporters.zipkin_exporter import ZipkinExporter from opencensus.trace.samplers import always_on
 {{</highlight>}}